Anonymousijcai2024ttnet/bool_gate_circuit/README.md

-# TTnet as a Boolean Gate Circuit
+# Complete and Sound Formal Verification of Adversarial robustness of TTnet with generic SAT solver

 ## Overview